 With so many potential relatives on your DNA match list, where should you start?
-Is there a best way to evaluate your DNA match list?
+Is there a best way to decide which DNA matches you should focus on?

-This leads us to wonder how much DNA shared to between two people is actually significant?
+One of the first things that you might wonder about is how much DNA shared to between two people is actually significant?
 Understanding how the number of centimorgans (cMs) that our relative shares with us can be key to learning how we are related.